kyma-project/kyma/resources/eventing/README.md

 # Eventing Chart

-This helm charts contains all components required for eventing in Kyma:
+This Helm chart contains all components required for eventing in Kyma:

 Components:
 - event-publisher-proxy

 ## Event-Publisher-Proxy

-This component receives Cloud Event publishing requests from the cluster workloads (microservice or Serverless functions) and redirects it to the Enterprise Messaging Service Cloud Event Gateway.
-See [here](https://github.com/kyma-project/kyma/tree/master/components/event-publisher-proxy) for more details.
+This component receives Cloud Event publishing requests from the cluster workloads (microservice or Serverless functions) and redirects them to the Enterprise Messaging Service Cloud Event Gateway.
+Click [here](https://github.com/kyma-project/kyma/tree/master/components/event-publisher-proxy) for more details.

 ## Install

-You can install this helm chart either using Helm or via Kyma CLI.
-In both cases, the secret details for BEB have to be configured using the `beb` prefixed variables.
+You can install this Helm chart using either Helm or Kyma CLI.
+In both cases, the secret details for BEB have to be configured using the `beb` prefixed variables:

 ```bash
 $ kyma install -s <source-image> -o installation-overrides-epp.yaml
 ```

-Using Helm 3:
+### Using Helm 3:

 ```bash
 $ cat << EOF > helm-values.yaml